drewhart/geonomics_docs/sphinx_dir/doc.rst

         following:
         {'movement':                       bool,
         'movement_surface':                bool,
-        'genomes':                         bool,
+        'genomes':                         {bool, 'custom'},
         'n_traits':                        int,
-        'custom_genomic_architecture':     bool,
         'demographic_change':              int,
         'parameter_change':                bool
         }
         This will add one section of Species parameters, customized as indicated, for each dict in the list.
+(Note that if the 'genomes' argument is True or 'custom', a section for parameterization of the genomic architecture will be added, but if it is 'custom' then a template custom genomic architecture file will also be created (a CSV file), which can be filled in to stipulate the locus-wise values for starting allele frequency, recombination rate, dominance, associated traits, and effect sizes.)

 data : bool, optional
     Whether to include a Data-parameter section in the parameters file that